-I have worked as a designer since late 1980s, when I did work experience with Arundel-based Warren Denyer Design.
+I have worked as a designer since late 1980s, when I did work experience with Arundel-based Warren Denyer Design and in the 1990s, with Chris and Micki Slade at The Publicity Partnership.
 I have designed branding, websites and print for a range of clients, from independent shops to cultural organisations.

 Strong graphics, branding and identity also form part of my practice as an artist: projects such as Ministry of Littlehampton and Bedford Happy are based around a bold graphic identity.